 |220 x 220 x 250 mm||300 x 300 x 350 mm||400 x 400 x 450 mm|

 Although the Kobra’s 220 x 220 x 250 mm build volume feels small compared to the Kobra Max, there’s enough capacity for all those classic first-timer projects.
-Think models of your favorite superheroes, modest vases, small storage solutions for a retro gaming collection, printed 3D printer upgrades, household bits and bobs like clips, toothpaste squeezers, and soap dishes.
+Think Warhammer miniatures, modest vases, small storage solutions for a retro gaming collection, printed 3D printer upgrades, jewelry like earrings, toothpaste squeezers, and soap dishes.

 The Anycubic Kobra Plus pushes print capacity to 300 x 300 x 350 mm while keeping to a reasonably sized machine footprint.
 This makes it a strong option for those who want extra versatility to print larger pieces, for example, a Master Chief helmet in one sitting, but don’t want to rearrange their whole workshop or bedroom to fit the printer.